ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 ---
-description: Avalanche is a new consensus protocol that is scalable, robust, and decentralized.
+description: Avalanche is a consensus protocol that is scalable, robust, and decentralized.
 ---

 # Avalanche Consensus